KakkoWojtylla/MarkovJunior-docs/README.md

 }
 ```

 All MarkovJunior nodes and attributes can be expressed via builder calls, and `GenerationRunner` returns the produced frames as in-memory buffers so they can be consumed directly by a game engine.
+When you need raw characters rather than formatted rows, use `GenerationResult.AsCharArray()` for a flattened buffer, `AsCharGrid2D()` for a `[y, x]` matrix, or `AsCharGrid3D()` for volumetric outputs.
 Resource-heavy nodes such as `convchain`, `wfc` and tile models can be fed entirely from memory using `AddRulePattern`, `AddSample`, `AddConvChainSample`, `AddVoxResource` and `AddXmlResource`, so no PNG/VOX/XML files are required at runtime.